Improving Black-Box Generative Attacks via Generator Semantic Consistency: Related Work

 Transfer‐based attacks exploit the empirical finding that adversarial perturbations crafted on one model often remain effective against others, even when architectures or training data differ.
 Early methods relied on iterative gradient‐based strategies—momentum‐integrated attacks (DI~\cite{DI}, TI~\cite{TI}), input‐diversity techniques (SI~\cite{SI}, Admix~\cite{Admix}), and strong baselines such as BIM~\cite{kurakin2016bim}, PGD~\cite{madry2017pgd}, and C\&W~\cite{carlini2019c_and_w}.
 These approaches enhance transferability via gradient smoothing, input transformations, and ensemble gradients, but incur heavy per-example optimization costs and often struggle against architectures that diverge significantly from the surrogate.

 More recent work has introduced generative frameworks that train feed-forward generators to synthesize perturbations in a single pass.
 GAP~\cite{poursaeed2018generative}, CDA~\cite{naseer2019cross}, and LTP~\cite{salzmann2021learning} demonstrated orders-of-magnitude speedups with comparable transfer rates.
-Subsequent advances—BIA~\cite{zhang2022beyond}, GAMA~\cite{aich2022gama}, FACL-Attack~\cite{facl_attack_iccvw23}, PDCL-Attack~\cite{yang2024pdcl}, and NAT~\cite{nakka2025nat}—have further improved robustness by integrating logit or mid-level layer feature divergence, frequency-domain constraints, text prompt-driven, and neuron-targeted losses. \textbf{Our distinctions.}\quad Rather than focusing solely on end-to-end optimization or domain-level constraints, we analyze the generator’s intermediate feature hierarchy and preserve semantic fidelity in its early blocks to steer perturbations onto object-centric regions, thereby enhancing cross-model transfer effectiveness.
+Subsequent advances BIA~\cite{zhang2022beyond}, GAMA~\cite{aich2022gama}, FACL-Attack~\cite{yang2024facl}, PDCL-Attack~\cite{yang2024pdcl}, and NAT~\cite{nakka2025nat} have further improved robustness by integrating logit or mid-level layer feature divergence, frequency-domain constraints, text prompt-driven, and neuron-targeted losses.
+In a similar lineage, targeted attacks~\cite{li2020towards, wang2023towards, zhao2023minimizing, fang2024clip, peng2025boosting} aim to steer the classifer into mispredicting as the target class, fooling the decision boundary towards that targeted class.
+Rather than focusing solely on end-to-end optimization or domain-level constraints, we analyze the generator’s intermediate feature hierarchy and preserve semantic fidelity in its early blocks to steer perturbations onto object-centric regions, thereby enhancing cross-model transfer effectiveness.